SDarkra1/FineHud/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Mods intalled**
-What mods do you have installed other than RenHUD?
+What mods do you have installed other than FineHUD?

 **Resolution & Aspect Ratio**
 What resolution and aspect ratio do you use?